 Other upcoming presentations for the web-based education series include:

-- Bowel Management Principles in Pediatric Patients – Coming in March 2019
+- Bowel Management Principles in Pediatric Patients – Coming SOON

-- Trauma in the Pediatric Patient – Coming in March 2019
+- Trauma in the Pediatric Patient – Coming SOON

 - Wound Care Management in the Pediatric Patient – Coming SOON